Filter By Department

 Katie graduated Summa Cum Laude from the University of Notre Dame—where she was a Hesburgh-Yusko Scholar—with a Bachelor’s in Sociology and minors in Irish Studies and Irish Language & Literature.
-She received a Master’s in Conflict Transformation and Social Justice at Queen’s University Belfast in Northern Ireland.
+She received a Master’s with Distinction in Conflict Transformation and Social Justice at Queen’s University Belfast in Northern Ireland.
 Her MA thesis focused on police reform in Cleveland and what could be learned from Northern Ireland’s reform process.

 Katie also serves as a teacher in the St. Ignatius/Walsh Jesuit Irish Studies Program and has worked at length with the Arrupe Neighborhood Partnership.
 Previously she has also served as a research assistant on the Northern Ireland Project at the University of Notre Dame, a 1916 Easter Rising Project at Notre Dame, and with the Cleveland Irish American Archives Society.
 She also served as an intern on a PBS/BBC documentary about the Irish 1916 Easter Rising.

 Executive Assistant to the Senior Vice President

 Annabel received her Bachelor of Science in Sociology from Boston University.
 She currently volunteers in Cleveland schools.